anuj-snatak/sprint-2/README.md

 # Monorepo vs Microrepo Strategy – Documentation

-This document is intended to provide a **detailed comparison and understanding of Monorepo and Microrepo (Polyrepo)** strategies in software development.
-It aims to guide organizations, developers, and DevOps teams in selecting the most suitable repository structure for their workflows, scalability needs, and CI/CD pipelines.

----
 ## Author Details

 | Author      | Created on | Version   | Last updated by | Internal Reviewer |